Greenbelt (Golden Horseshoe): Conservation

 The Friends of the Greenbelt Foundation not-for-profit organization was created in 2005 to help foster the Greenbelt in Southern Ontario.
 The foundation, was provided $25 million from the provincial government, and funded many organizations and charities in the Greenbelt, which support agricultural and viticultural activities and restoring the natural environment.

 The Foundation is also responsible for providing a "Friend of the Greenbelt" award that serves to "recognize and celebrate those individuals who make a significant contribution to Ontario's Greenbelt."
 In 2006, singer Sarah Harmer was selected by the Foundation for her "I love the Escarpment" tour, which aims to protect the Niagara Escarpment.
 In 2007, former Premier William Grenville Davis was presented with the award for adopting the 1973 Niagara Escarpment Planning and Development Act, which created the Niagara Escarpment Plan.

 A report titled Ontario’s Greenbelt in an International Context was released in 2010 by the Canadian Institute for Environmental Law and Policy.
-The report concluded the Ontario greenbelt is the strongest for its supporting legislation versus nine similar greenbelts internationally.
+The report concluded the Ontario greenbelt is the strongest among nine similar greenbelts internationally due to its supporting legislation and degree of political commitment.

 A report titled GTHA Rural Property Inequities was released in 2015 in the Township of Scugog.
 This report concluded the Ontario greenbelt has many issues to overcome before it is a viable and sustainable proposition.
 It also concludes many of the supporters of the greenbelt are from metropolitan areas and don't contribute monetarily to its welfare.